ukff/kyma-environment-broker/docs/user/03-10-service-description.md

 ## Preview Cluster Plan

 The preview plan allows to test integration with Lifecycle Manager.
-The preview plan skips steps which integrate KEB and Reconciler.
+The preview plan skips steps which integrate KEB.

 ### Provisioning Parameters